 Corns and calluses are similar and may be unsightly, causing discomfort and embarrassment for an individual.
 In contrast to calluses, which commonly develop on the soles of the feet, corns tend to develop on other areas of the feet when they are under constant friction and pressure.
-These hardened parts of the feet can cause issues, especially in diabetic patients, when corns may cause infections and other complications.
+These hardened parts of the feet can cause issues, especially in diabetic patients, as corns may lead to infections and other complications.
 Soft untreated corns, which stay soft because of the moisture in your feet, present particular problems because they may easily become infected.

 Should I Be Concerned About Corns or Calluses?